robertostrabelli/notscape-composer/README.md

 This is important: the `robots.txt` file must be at the root of domain or subdomain.
 If used in a subdirectory, it will not work.
 Make a good one using this generator: http://mcanerin.com/search-engine/tools/robots-txt-generator/.
 Block *assets* directory if you wish.
 Remember that spambots and badbots do not respect the `robots.txt` file instructions.

 Be sure to change the sitemap address in the robots.txt file.
 You can create a sitemap using some free online tool such as https://www.xml-sitemaps.com/.
-You will need to generate a new sitemap.xml and submit it to the server every time you create new content.
+You will need to generate a new sitemap.xml and upload it to server every time you create new content.

 #### robots meta tag